5 common sunscreen mistakes — and how to avoid them

 Skin cancer is the most common cancer in the United States, affecting one in five Americans in their lifetime.
 Yet most cases of skin cancer can be prevented by protecting your skin from the sun’s harmful ultraviolet rays.
 The best way to do this is by seeking shade, wearing protective clothing, and applying a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher.

-However, in a recent survey, the American Academy of Dermatology found that not everyone is applying their sunscreen correctly — leaving people vulnerable to dangerous ultraviolet radiation from the sun.
+However, in a recent survey, the American Academy of Dermatology found that 65% of people say they often forget to reapply their sunscreen — leaving people vulnerable to dangerous ultraviolet radiation from the sun.
 For example, the AAD found that only about a third of Americans reapply their sunscreen every two hours while outside.
 Since sunscreen wears off, incorrect usage can leave you unprotected and susceptible to skin cancer.

 To protect your skin and reduce your risk of skin cancer, below are five common sunscreen mistakes — and how to avoid them: